 Upswept corners that look like the eyes of a cat

-Suits all face shapes, especially round, oval and square faces
+Suit most face shapes, especially round, oval, square and heart-shaped faces

 Traditionally narrower and rounder in shape